FaVIQ: FAct Verification from Information-seeking Questions: Experiments

-\paragraph{Impact of retrieval} The performance of the claim only baseline that does not use retrieval is almost random on \dataname, while achieving nearly 80\% accuracy on \fever.
-This result suggests significantly less bias in the claims, and the relative importance of using background knowledge to solve the task.
+\paragraph{Impact of retrieval} The performance of the claim only baseline with no retrieval is almost random on \dataname, unlike near 80\% on \fever.
+This result indicates little bias in the claims and the importance of background knowledge.
 When retrieval is used, DPR outperforms TF-IDF, consistent with the finding from~\citet{petroni2020kilt}.